jforget/Astro-Sunrise/doc/astronomical-notes.md

 The concept of _Mean Sun_ is a virtual Sun like this, calibrated so it crosses the meridian at 12:00 (Local Mean Time) each day, and which minimizes the difference between the real local noon and the mean local noon.

 I will also consider several "virtual homocinetic suns" or VHS (no relation with magnetic tapes).
-These virtal suns are synchronised with the real Sun at some convenient point and then move with a constant angular speed.
+These virtual suns are synchronised with the real Sun at some convenient point and then move with a constant angular speed.

 # Computing Sunrise and Sunset